runtunfun/archive-consolidated/docs/en/roles/fail2ban.md

 # Role: fail2ban

-This role configures the fail2ban.
+This role configures fail2ban.
 Details of tasks and templates are included in the role structure.